 Café Pruckel

-Cafe Pruckel embodies all the traits synonymous with the Viennese coffee drinking culture.
-This beautifully decorated Vienna-style cafe is a 1950’s pastel pink color and filled with soft furnishings like scuffed armrests and faded upholstery, along with a rustic linoleum floor.
-The ceiling is donned with a signature chandelier and a gold plated stucco ceiling.
+Café Pruckel embodies all the traits synonymous with the Viennese coffee-drinking culture.
+This beautifully decorated Vienna-style cafe is a 1950s pastel pink color and filled with soft furnishings like scuffed armrests and faded upholstery, along with a rustic linoleum floor.
+The ceiling is adorned with a signature chandelier and a gold-plated stucco ceiling.

 Café Central